Ultra-high-temperature processing: Milk

 UHT milk's protein structure is different from that of pasteurized milk, which prevents it from separating in cheese making.

 Two studies published in the late 20th century showed that UHT treatment causes proteins contained in the milk to unfold and flatten, and the formerly "buried" sulfhydryl (SH) groups, which are normally masked in the natural protein, cause extremely-cooked or burnt flavours to be sensed by the human palate.
 One study reduced the thiol content by immobilizing sulfhydryl oxidase in UHT-heated skim milk and reported, after enzymatic oxidation, an improved flavor.
-Two US authors prior to heating added the flavonoid compound epicatechin to the milk, and reported a partial reduction of thermally generated aromas.
+Two US authors added the flavonoid compound epicatechin to the milk prior to heating, and reported a partial reduction of thermally generated aromas.